adithya-tp/Kendo-Habits/README.md

 "Every action you take is a vote for the type of person you wish to become".

 These quotes from my recent read, "Atomic Habits" by James Clear, really struck a chord with me.
-It gave me the vision to build a system that helps people Progress (no pun intended, well maybe) towards their ideal self.
+It gave me the vision to build a system that helps people progress towards their ideal self.
 The vision to build an enjoyable system that celebrates even the smallest wins (a significant win, nonetheless).
 Kendo Habits was born.

 ## What it does